zeek/spicy/doc/programming/parsing.rst

-declare which MIME types they know how to parse (see :ref:`unit_meta_data`) , and sinks have :spicy:method:`sink::connect_mime_type` method that will instantiate and connect any that match their argument (if that's multiple, all we connected and all will receive the same data).
+declare which MIME types they know how to parse (see :ref:`unit_meta_data`) , and sinks have :spicy:method:`sink::connect_mime_type` method that will instantiate and connect any that match their argument (if that's multiple, all will connected and all will receive the same data).

 "MIME type" can mean actual MIME types, such ``text/html``.